Mark-Assessment/n-drake-tastycoffee-m3-1/README.md

 ### User Stories

-**Title:** Tasty Coffee - A website for coffee lovers, offering a comprehensive platform to browse, create, update and delete profiles of different coffee types and origin.
+**Tasty Coffee** - A website for coffee lovers, offering a comprehensive platform to browse, create, update and delete profiles of different coffee types and origin.

 1. As a coffee enthusiast, I want to browse through profiles of different coffee types, so I can discover new flavors and learn more about the intricacies of coffee beans from around the world.
    - **Outcome:** The website provides a comprehensive platform where users can easily browse and explore profiles of various coffee types, allowing them to discover new flavors and expand their knowledge of coffee.